 Once you’ve grabbed your grub, you can stroll outside to dine on one of Brunkollen’s picnic tables overlooking the fjord.
 Or, you can sit on the steps of the adorable, more traditional log cabins situated in the back yard.
 It seems that these can be rented for small groups, although I wasn’t entirely clear on the rental process.
 Check out photos of the gingerbready huts below.

 After lunch, we headed over to Haslumseter Kappel (“Haslum Pasture Chapel”), which, although it looks a bit like an old Viking stave church, was actually built in 1969.
-It seems that towards the end of World War II, the Lutheran community decided that the hordes of hikers and skiers trekking through the area deserved their own Sportskapellet (“sports chapel”).
-I’m sure you can all sympathize with how annoying it must be when you’re zipping through the woods, enjoying nature, then suddenly realize that you won’t make it home in time for church.
+Apparently towards the end of World War II, the Lutheran community decided that the hordes of hikers and skiers trekking through the area deserved their own Sportskapellet (“sports chapel”).
+I’m sure you can all sympathize with how annoying it can be when you’re zipping through the woods, enjoying nature, then suddenly realize that you won’t make it home in time for church (wink, wink.)

 Anyway, the plan was to build a sanctuary that seated 150, plus toilets, a kitchen, a dining room for 100, and two bedrooms large enough to hold up to 18 people.
 It took more than two decades to raise the funds, secure the land, and construct the church.
 But today, the place holds regular (although some say blessedly brief) Sunday services, staffed by volunteer preachers, organists, and choirs.
 Boy scouts and youth groups regularly camp out on the site, and folks also use it for wedding ceremonies and other community events.

 Matthew and I tried to get inside to take photos, but we’d arrived too late for the festivities and the place was locked.
 We prowled around the outside and clambered up the front steps for a peek into the windows.
 As we stepped away, Matthew suddenly shoved me off the porch, yelling, “Get back, get back!!!!”
-The stress in his voice was so sharp that I took off with nary a glance over my shoulder.
+The stress in his voice was so sharp that I took off with nary a glance over my shoulder to see how my husband was faring against whatever had frightened him.
 Yeah, I’m such a loving wife.

 Standing in the grass, I caught my breath and looked for Matthew, who was now examining the steps from a safe distance.
 Immediately I knew what was up.
 We have a little agreement in our marriage.
 He handles the spiders, I handle the snakes.
 When either one of us is confronted by our worst nightmare, you can expect a total freakout.
 Matthew typically ends up in the next county when he crosses paths with anything that slithers, and I routinely dance a mad fandango — and on one notable occasion, even attempted to jump out of a moving car — when a spider descends upon me.